DaveLiddament/sarb/docs/ViolationTypeClassificationGuessing.md

 `Demo\Person has an uninitialized variable $this->age, but no constructor`

-However this is still fundamentally the same issue (`MissingConstructor`).
+However, this is still fundamentally the same issue (`MissingConstructor`).

-In cases where static analysis tools only provide a message, SARB will try and remove anything from the message that might change but is not fundamental to the issue being reported.
+In cases where static analysis tools only provide a message, SARB will try to remove anything from the message that might change but is not fundamental to the issue being reported.
 In the case of PHP static analysers it will remove anything that looks like a fully qualified class name (FQCN).
 So the above example after stripping out the FQCN would go from: